Conserve water directly in your home and indirectly through the food you choose to buy

 Ferment your vegetables

-Or don’t cook your vegetables at all… If you eat some fermented vegetables every day, not only will your gut love you but you will use very little water—if any—to prepare your vegetables.
+If you eat some fermented vegetables every day, not only will your gut love you but you will use very little water—if any—to prepare your vegetables.
 To prep sauerkraut for example, chop, salt and crush the cabbage and other vegetables with your hands before packing them into clean jars.
 These processes draw the water out of the vegetables, which enables the good bacteria in the vegetables to “cook” the kraut in the jar, all without an outside heat source, such as steaming water.

 How to conserve water on the farm